vickyzhoujy/w22/_lab/lab02.md

 The authenticity of host 'csil-[01-48].cs.ucsb.edu (128.111.43.14)' can't be established.
 RSA key fingerprint is 90:ab:6a:31:0b:81:62:25:9b:11:50:05:18:d3:1a:b5.
 Are you sure you want to continue connecting (yes/no)?
 ```

+Please answer `yes`, and after that you won't see this message again.
+(This adds a line into the file `~/.ssh/known_hosts` for `csil.cs.ucsb.edu`, where `~` is the home directory on the computer from which you are connecting.)

-Type <b>yes</b> and then ENTER to continue.
-It will next ask for your CoE account password.
+It will next ask for your CoE/CSIL/ECI account password.
 When you type it in, nothing will show on the screen (not even dots).
 However what you type is still being sent and once you are finished with your password, you can press ENTER to login.

 <b>You should now be remotely connected to CSIL!</b> You can make sure by typing the following command (which will tell you what machine you are currently issuing commands to):